Quicr/laps/docs/METRICS.md

 ## Connection Metrics

-Connection metrics are emitted on track name `connection`.
+Connection metrics are emitted on the schema track with `type` set to `connection`.

 Example: